JingBang-Liu/JingBang-Liu.github.io/_pages/about.md

 I will wirte my biography now.

 Hi there!
-Currently I am a postdoct at the School of Mathematics, University of Oslo, within the group of Prof. Andreas Carlson.
+From 1st December I will be a postdoct at the School of Mathematics, University of Oslo, within the group of Prof. Andreas Carlson.
 My current work involve m

 You can find my CV [here](../assets/pdf/CV.pdf).